top of page

 Legend say it was Norsemen who sold the relics on the market.
 They in turn had bought the relics from the monks of the Saint Odulf Abbey.
 After the relics were transferred to Evesham Abbey, many miracles started to happen.
 Drawing many believers and pilgrims to the abbey, and generating a lot of income.
 The purchase of hundred mark silver was soon recovered.
 Not long after, Walter de Cerisy from northern France, abbot of Evesham Abbey between 1077 and 1104, during the Norman Conquest, tried to move the shrine with the relics to Winchcombe Abbey.
 However, when Abbot Walter and his accomplices tried to do so, the shrine became so heavy they could not carry it any further.
 When they returned in the direction of Evesham Abbey, the shrine became light as a feather.
 Some say Walter was a Norseman.

 The phenomenon of saints becoming too heavy to be moved occurs more often.
-Like with the Frisian saints Fris in the village of Bassoues in southern France, and Walfrid and his son Radfrid in the village of Bedum in the province of Groningen.
+Like with the Frisian saints Fris in the village of Bassoues in southern France, and Walfrid and his son Radfrid in the village of Bedum in the province of Groningen., but also with the remains of Saint Magnus of Cuneo, patron of the Church of the Frisians in Rome.

 Another legend is about when Queen Edith of Wessex took some of Odulf’s relics for her private collection.
 She was struck blind.
 Again a sign Saint Odulf he did not fancy his body parts being removed from Evesham Abbey.

-Possibly also relics ended up in the Church of Our Lady in Bruges, Flanders.
+Possibly also relics ended up in the Church of Our Lady in Bruges in the region of Flanders.
 This would concern the undergarment of Saint Odulf.
 As explained, the nap of Saint Odulf is on display in the Museum Catharijne Convent in Utrecht.
-It previously was kept in the Saint Salvatore Church until it was demolished.
+It previously was kept in the Saint Salvatore Church in Utrecht until it was demolished.
 By the way, several naps existed of Saint Odulf, some simply of leather, others inlaid in silver.
-The Saint Salvatore also kept Saint Odulf's elb.
+The Saint Salvatore Church also kept Saint Odulf's elb.
 This too can be found in the Museum Catharijne Convent.
 From Saint Odulf's skull also a shrine was made in the year 1300, but it has been lost (De Kruijf 2011).

 Note that we placed the word possessions in the title between brackets because according to the Rule of Saint Benedict a monk could not have any possessions.
-Everything he needed was given to a monk by the abbot.
+Everything a monk needed was given by the abbot.

 Not only did the forces of nature fail to spare the Saint Odulf Abbey, but so did the force of men.
-Firstly, the Saint Odulf Abbey, like many other monasteries in the province of Friesland, was involved in local armed conflicts, power struggles, and feuds.
-More than once the Christian principle of pacifism had left them.
+Firstly, the Saint Odulf Abbey, like many other monasteries in the province of Friesland, was involved in local armed conflicts, power struggles and feuds.
+More than once the Christian principle of pacifism had left the monks.
 Secondly, the Friso-Hollandic Wars that raged on and off between 1256 and 1422 were catastrophic for the Saint Odulf Abbey.
-Often, the town was a strategic target for control by both parties.
-In the summer of 1345, the leaders of the Westergo and the Oostergo gave permission to the abbey to collect alms in the region because the abbey was greatly impoverished due to storm floods and wars.
+Often, the town of Stavoren was a strategic target for control by both parties.
+In the summer of 1345, the leaders of the territories of Westergo and the Oostergo gave permission to the abbey to collect alms in the region because the abbey was greatly impoverished due to storm floods and wars.

 5. Count William from Holland arrives